 The type of insurance policy

-Your insurance binder will also specify the category of policy under which the property is being insured.
+Your insurance binder will also specify the type of home insurance policy being issued.
 There will likely be different sections for property, general liability, vehicle liability, and so forth.

 You’ll want to make sure the property section is filled out and that it specifies what type of damage or loss the property is protected from.
 It may give you the option to specify if your home insurance is a “basic”, “broad”, or “special” form of coverage.
 It may also include the option to write in a different coverage form if the binder is for, say, flood insurance and not homeowners insurance.